michael-mcmasters/fullstack-website-template/README.md

 ### 3) Prepare Code

-In `./ui/src/environments/dev.js`, set BASE_PATH to your new API Gateway endpoint
+In `./ui/src/environments/dev.js`, set BASE_PATH to your new API Gateway endpoint In `./backend/src/main/resrouces/dev.yml`, set the variables to what you set them to in `./infra/variables.tf`

 Continue to the Deploy Backend and Deploy UI sections
 <br />